-Specify a preloaded JVMTI agent
+Specify a JVMTI agent

-If you are using a preloaded JVMTI agent, you must specify the agent in a runtime parameter of the target Java job.
+You must specify the agent in a runtime parameter of the target Java job.
 The agent is loaded using the Java -agentpath: runtime parameter.
 Specify the full path name of either the 31-bit JVMTI agent (libCAZJTA11.so) or the 64-bit JVMTI agent (libCAZJTA14.so) depending on whether your target Java job is 31-bit or 64-bit.